SoftInstigate/restheart-website/docs/the-anatomy-of-document.md

 class2: active
 ---

-RESTHeart is the REST API data server for MongoDB.
-MongoDB resources (dbs, collections, indexes and documents) are mapped to URIs and, following the REST mantra, you _transfer_ their _states_ back and forth by the means of _representations_.
+RESTHeart maps MongoDB resources (dbs, collections, indexes and documents) to URIs and, following the REST mantra, you can _transfer_ their _states_ back and forth by the means of _representations_.
-This post introduces you to such **representation** format.
+This section introduces you to such **representation** format. j

-You can download RESTHeart from [GitHub](https://github.com/softinstigate/restheart)

 <!-- more -->